 I highly recommend reading PEP333 with full specification, here is just a bare minimum:

-• the WSGI interface has two sides: the server/gateway and the application side; beside this strict distinction there are so called “middleware” components which implement server and application sides at the same time;
+- the WSGI interface has two sides: the server/gateway and the application side; beside this strict distinction there are so called “middleware” components which implement server and application sides at the same time;

-• WSGI application is a callable object (a function, method, class, or an instance with a __call__ method) that accepts two positional arguments: WSGI environment variables and a callable with two required positional arguments which starts the response;
+method) that accepts two positional arguments: WSGI environment variables and a callable with two required positional arguments which starts the response; - the server side invokes the callable object which returns response.

 Basic example